MikeSoughton/hypothesis-testing/README.md

 References, funding and additional info ...

-VS is supported by the PROMETEO/2021/083 from Generalitat Valenciana, and by PID2020-113644GB-I00 from the Spanish Ministerio de Ciencia e Innovaci´on.
+VS is supported by the PROMETEO/2021/083 from Generalitat Valenciana, and by PID2020-113644GB-I00 from the Spanish Ministerio de Ciencia e Innovacion.
 MS acknowledges support by the Data Intensive Science Center in the South East Physics Network (DISCnet), an extension of the STFC, under grant number ST/P006760/1.

 **Bold**